robtweed/node-mdb/README.md

 Nearly there!
 You just need to use NPM to install some other Node.js modules that are used by node-mdb.

-## Installing the additional Node.js modules uses by node-mdb
+## Installing the additional Node.js modules used by node-mdb

 Simply use NPM as follows: